Baccalaureate of Science in Nursing (BSN)

 - Technology enhanced classroom facilities

-- Clinical experiences in a wide variety of health care settings, including a Level I trauma center
+- Clinical experiences in a wide variety of health care settings, including a Level I trauma center and premiere cardiac center

 - Virtual clinical instruction